-Due to the widespread global situation with Corona virus/COVID-19, Jarboe and Peter Emerson have sadly been forced to cancel their Spring tour.
-Nonetheless, we are very happy to announce that their concert at ALICE has been moved to a new date – from April 24 till Saturday November 21.
-All purchased tickets can be used for the new date.
-Please stay tuned about updates on ALICE and the Corona virus situation here.
+As a consequence of the situation with Coronavirus, Jarboe has sadly been forced to cancel her Autumn tour.
+Nonetheless, we are very happy to announce that her concert at ALICE has been moved to a new date – from November 21st to April 24th 2021.
+We encourage you to keep your ticket for the new date, but a refund is of course possible if you are not able to make it.
+Please send your request to firstname.lastname@example.org, at the latest one month before the new date.
+Stay tuned about updates on ALICE and the Coronavirus situation here.

 After her groundbreaking work with the US avant-rock ensemble Swans, Jarboe has continued to wander dark paths, always challenging the audience as well as herself with explorations of the human voice.

 Her close relationship with Swans’ founder Michael Gira resulted in the project Skin and the 1987 album “Blood, Women, Roses”.
 Then 1991 saw the release of “13 Masks” the first album to appear under her own name.
 While “Sacrificial Cake” (A “Swans Related Project” from 1995) developed the use of “tribal”/ritual elements and use of multiple voices, it was the 1998 album “Anhedoniac” that truly served to announce the emergence of a unique, uncompromising artistic force.